Floyd w. robinson

 Assistant Vice President for Student Affairs - Health and Wellness

 Floyd holds a Bachelor of Science in English and Speech from Shippensburg University, Shippensburg, PA.
 He is a member of the Christ Church Cathedral where he served on the Vestry for four years.
-As a member of the Cathedral Choir, he has sung at the Westminster Abbey and in the summer of 2013 will sing at St. Paul’s Cathedral in London with the choir.
+As a member of the Cathedral Choir, he has sung at the Westminster Abbey and in the summer of 2013 sang at St. Paul’s Cathedral in London.